Do you hear those boots stomping? The FIFA World Cup 2022 arrives on the 20th November, and people all over the world are gearing up to get involved…

 4. Remind your team of time out

-If your staff are planning an all-night soccer marathon or merry match celebrations with friends, remind them that they have the option to take vacation time off.
+If your staff are planning an all-night footy marathon or merry match celebrations with friends, remind them that they have the option to take annual leave.

 Because when time off is planned, it gives you and the rest of the team time to shift responsibilities and manage additional tasks smoothly.
 Otherwise, you could quickly be left short-staffed and overstretched.

-Also, if your company doesn’t allow employees to carry vacation days into the next year, this is a great opportunity to remind your team to book time off—before their holidays go to waste!
+Also, if your company doesn’t allow employees to carry annual leave into the next year, this is a great opportunity to remind your team to book time off—before their holidays go to waste!

-Just remember that not everyone enjoys soccer, so you must make sure you stick to your usual method for managing time off.
+Just remember that not everyone enjoys the football, so you must make sure you stick to your usual method for managing annual leave.

 If not, your business could face complaints of favouritism that lower team morale and cause a drop in staff productivity.